How does a weather station sensors work?

 Radiation sensor :Solar radiation or other types of radiation

-Some stations use sensors, radar, or lidar systems.
-These tools can measure important atmospheric properties from far away.
-They work as remote sensing instruments.
+Some stations use sensors, radar, or lidar.
+These tools can measure key features of the atmosphere from far away.
+They act as tools to sense things from far away.

 These Automated Data Collection Supports